Indianapolis Colts to bring in Philip Rivers as Daniel Jones is ruled out for season with Achilles injury

 Indianapolis Colts quarterback Daniel Jones left the first half of Sunday's 36-19 defeat to the Jacksonville Jaguars with a season-ending Achilles injury; Jones had become one of the surprise stories of the NFL campaign after leading the Colts to playoff contention

-The Indianapolis Colts are set to bring in 44-year-old retired quarterback Philip Rivers after Daniel Jones was ruled out for the rest of the season with an Achilles injury.
+The Indianapolis Colts are signing 44-year-old retired quarterback Philip Rivers to their practice squad after Daniel Jones was ruled out for the rest of the season with an Achilles injury.

 Jones limped off during the first quarter of Sunday's 36-19 defeat to the Jacksonville Jaguars before it was confirmed on Monday he will require surgery on a season-ending torn Achilles.

-NFL Network's Ian Rapoport reported Monday evening that the Colts are planning to work out eight-time Pro Bowl quarterback Rivers on Tuesday as a potential practice squad addition.
+NFL Network's Ian Rapoport reported Monday evening that the Colts were planning to work out eight-time Pro Bowl quarterback Rivers the following day, before it was confirmed Tuesday that he would be signing to their practice squad.

 Rookie signal-caller Riley Leonard replaced Jones under center on Sunday and is due to start against the Seattle Seahawks in Week 15.